emanuelepesce/Clibwwd/README.md

 ---------------------------------------------
 ##Notes
-It supports CSV files with only numerics values separated by comma, but the code can be easily extends in order to support other delimitators.  <br\>
+It supports CSV files with only numerics values separated by comma, but the code can be easily extented in order to support other delimitators.  <br\>

 =============================================